 All communications related to payments are sent via email to the hawaii.edu email account of record.

 Students are responsible for verifying their registration is accurate and payments are processed.
 If payment is not received, course registrations may be cancelled.
 Avoid financial and academic penalties by dropping courses within the 100% refund period.
-See our academic calendars for 100% refund deadlines.
+See our Course Academic Calendar for 100% refund deadlines.

 Students who have been awarded and have accepted financial aid will have their Outreach College course(s) held until aid is applied to your student account.